simple-crypto/simple-website/organization.md

 **<a name="schedule">Yearly schedule of the association</a>**

 A typical year of the SIMPLE-Crypto Association follows four main steps:
-* <strong><em>Yearly report.</em></strong> The developers of the association write a report describing yearly progresses and listing potential plans (with a tentative time budget) for the next year.
+* <strong><em>Yearly report.</em></strong> Thecontributors of the association write a report describing yearly progresses and listing potential plans (with a tentative time budget) for the next year.
 * <strong><em>Sponsors' workshop.</em></strong> Sponsors meet during an annual workshop to discuss the report and identify promising developments.
 The report is updated based on this feedback.
 * <strong><em>Scientific council.</em></strong> The scientific council reviews the proposed developments